Released in 1913

 Practical Horticulture (Jissai Engei), later renamed Agriculture and Horticulture (Noko to Engei)

-SEIBUNDO released their Desktop Dictionary (Kijo Jiten) in 1932, which was a Japanese dictionary with accompanying English entries and handwritten script.
-Thanks to these unique features, it met with widespread praise and later follow-up editions were released, making it a popular buy on the market for years to come.
+Seibundo released Desktop Dictionary (Kijo jiten) in 1932, which was a Japanese dictionary with accompanying English entries and handwritten script.
+These unique features were met with widespread praise and later follow-up editions were released, making Desktop Dictionary a popular seller in the market for years afterward.

-Their 1940 book Tetsu Ka Niku Ka (Steel or Flesh) by Minetaro Yamanaka, which depicted the Nomonhan Incident conflict in Manchukuo between the Soviet Union and Japan, became a bestseller.
-In addition to publishing activities, the Company actively hosted a wide range of events, including a model and diorama exhibition at the Mitsukoshi Main Store (it would be held every other year following the first incarnation), an Alexander Graham Bell science exhibition at the Toho Theater, a model airplane competition, an airborne battle competition (held in a Army Hall), and various others.
+The 1940 book Steel or Flesh (Tetsu ka niku ka) by Minetaro Yamanaka, which depicted the Nomonhan Incident between the Soviet Union and Japan in Manchuria, became a bestseller.
+In addition to publishing activities, Seibundo hosted a number of events, including a model and diorama exhibition at the Nihombashi Mitsukoshi Main Store of the Mitsukoshi department store chain, which was subsequently held every other year, an Alexander Graham Bell science exhibition at the Toho Theater, a model airplane competition, and an airborne battle competition, held in a military officer club.

 Released in 1932